 Dan took his last drink a few days after turning 21.
 He’s been sober for more than 30 years, but it hasn’t always been easy.
-It’s difficult to recover from alcoholism, and it was even more difficult for a 21-year-old in the 1980s.
+It’s difficult to recover from alcohol addiction, and it was even more difficult for a 21-year-old in the 1980s.

 “The biggest challenge that I and other young people faced was there just weren’t many reasons not to drink,” Dan said.
 “You haven’t lost that much compared to what you hear in the rooms.
 People are on their third marriage, second career or they’ve been arrested a gazillion times.”

 He said that while his friends were going to bars, chasing girls and seeing shows, he was “sitting in a 12-step house drinking coffee with a bunch of old people talking about gratitude.”
 As a young adult, he struggled to connect with a recovery community full of older adults.

 “There weren’t a whole lot of young people around,” Dan said.
 “Those of us that were around, we started hanging out together.
 Had we not done that, I probably wouldn’t have stayed.”